Welcome

 • Team invitation — Invite specific users by email to view the check within the dashboard.

-You can also push captures to Jira or ClickUp through built-in integrations.
+You can also push checks to Jira or ClickUp through built-in integrations.

 6